 Oscars are from tropical waters.
 Therefore they prefer a warm water environment.
 The preferred water temperature for Oscar varies between 22- 25 Celsius (72-77 Fahrenheit).
-If you are from a tropical country, you can use water with a heater.
-But if you are from the temperate country you need a heater to your Oscar tank.
+If you are from a tropical country, you can use water with an aquarium heater.
+But if you are from a temperate country you need a heater for your Oscar tank.
 Glass heaters are not suitable for Oscar tanks.

 As you already know, Oscar is a big fish, and they need more food than smaller fish.
 So if you treat them as other small fish Oscars will stave.
 If you feed them more than needed tank water quality will change very easily.
-And it is not only the amount of food quality of the food should be considered.
+And it is not only the amount of food quality of the food that should be considered.

-In wild they get this vitamin C from the plant material they ingested with an animal they eat.
+In wild they get this vitamin C from the plant material they ingested from an animal they eat.
 You need to provide that missing part of their diet as an algae supplement.
 Rotate their menu now and then and feed them with various food such as blood worms, frozen peas, or brine shrimps.
 They will love that.